 There’s still time to make that shopping list, run to the market and whip up something festive for the 4th!
 Looking for 4th of July recipes?
 Here are a few of my favorites this year that I spotted on Pinterest.
 Which will you make?

 Embarrassingly enough, I have been so busy that I hadn’t even thought of details for our intimate Fourth of July barbecue (hence the last minute patriotic dessert ideas).
 So today, I decided to look around the house for some inspiration and boy did I find it — RIBBON!
-I have about 50 yards of American flag print ribbon lying around and decided to put it to good use today.
+I have about 50 yards of American flag print ribbon lying around and decided to put it to good use today and come up with some simple ideas for DIY 4th of July decor.

 I even incorporated the ribbon decor outside since that will be where we are cooking and hanging out.
 About 6 strips of red, white and blue ribbon make up this decoration.
 I hung it from a tree and it looks really nice blowing in the wind.